IMMM-SFA/hirsch_etal_2024_ef/README.md

 1. Download the StateMod Model 15.00.01 Executable from: https://cdss.colorado.gov/software/statemod
 2. Download the South Platte and Upper Colorado StateMod input files from: https://cdss.colorado.gov/modeling-data/surface-water-statemod
-3. Run StateMod v15 for both the Upper Colorado and South Platte (using simulate, option 2) 3*.
-If South Platte StateMod fails to run, try replacing the .opr file to 'SP2016_rev1501.opr' which can be downloaded here: https://github.com/OpenCDSS/cdss-app-statemod-fortran/issues/73
+3. Run StateMod v15 for both the Upper Colorado and South Platte (using simulate, option 2)
+4. If South Platte StateMod fails to run, try replacing the .opr file to 'SP2016_rev1501.opr' which can be downloaded here: https://github.com/OpenCDSS/cdss-app-statemod-fortran/issues/73
+5. Call 'statemod_data_extraction.py' to extract StateMod demand data (.xdd) into parquet files.
+Change the name of the .xdd file to 'sp2016_H_S0_1.xdd'.
+You must use an 'ids' file to indicate which StateMod structures you want a parquet for.
+Sample code to call this: python statemod_data_extraction.py --ids C:\path\ids_file.txt --output C:\path\xddparquet C:/path/sp2016_H_S0_1.xdd
 5. Run the following scripts in the 'pre_processing' file to update StateMod input files
 6. Re-run the South Platte StateMod to produce new outputs for use in post-processing